tymiles003/UAVcast/README.md

 # UAVcast

+##This version will soon be depcreiated.
+Check out our [new Branch](https://github.com/UAVmatrix/UAVcast/tree/Web_UI) with updated software and Web Interface.

 Complete Drone casting software for Raspberry PI in conjuction with 3G / 4G or WiFi.
 Can be used with Ardupilot or Navio boards (Emlid.com)

 Discussion forum thread